Schedule of Drake classes can be found at https://oias2.drake.edu/pls/PROD/bwckschd.p_disp_dyn_sched

 ENG 123: ADVANCED TOPICS IN THEORY AND CRITICISM, 3 credit hrs.

 Students in this course will explore, in-depth, a particular topic or approach to theory and criticism, or a closely-related group of topics and approaches.
 Students will be asked to familiarize themselves with the key principles and methods of the topic or approach, as well with the specialized vocabularies and usages particular to it.
 Examples of such topics include Poetics, Aesthetics, Psychoanalysis, Structuralism, Feminist Theory, and Post-Colonialism.
 May be repeated once for credit when the topic varies.
-Prerequisites: ENG 060 or 038 or instructor approval.
+Prerequisites: ENG 038 or instructor approval.

 ENG 124: ADVANCED TOPICS IN HISTORY AND TRADITION, 3 credit hrs.

 Topics for sections of this course will focus on pre-1900 texts and on literary practices and genres specific to the time period or national culture within which those texts were written.
 Thus, a version of the course might focus on the 19th century Gothic novel or on 17th century metaphysical poetry in ways that examine the cultural and historical context surrounding the production and reception of the texts.
 Such courses will ask students to work intensively with the language and conventions of the texts and with its contemporary as well as modern critical reception and interpretation.

 ENG 125: ADVANCED TOPICS IN CULTURE AND IDENTITY, 3 to 5 credit hrs.